eclipse/repairnator/doc/README.md

 # Documentation of Repairnator

-This directory provides a general documentation about Repairnator project.
+This directory provides the official documentation about the Repairnator project.

 ## Overview